 - ask us to execute trades;

-- register and log-in to PAM or create an account on our website(s);
+- register and log-in to the Analytics Products, DEA or create an account on our website(s);

-- use PAM and any other online services we offer;
+- use the Analytics Products/DEA and/or any other online services we offer;

 - contact us or visit us in the normal course;